MC Truck Licence

 You must have held a HR or HC licence for at least 12 months.
 The upgrade is done over a 16 hour course (minimum), students recieve a statement of attainment upon completion of the course.

-We offer TLIC4006 Drive Multi Combination courses in either one of our prime movers: a Freightliner Argosy 101 with automatic gearbox and 550hp CAT C15 single turbo motor or "Stella" a Western Star with 18 speed Eaton Fuller Road Ranger gearbox and 550hp CAT C15 twin turbo motor.
+We offer TLIC4006 Drive Multi Combination courses in either one of our prime movers: a Sitrak C7H Prime mover powered by a 540HP MC13 engine and a ZF 12 Speed Automated Manual Transmission or a Western Star FXB with 18 speed Eaton Fuller Road Ranger gearbox and 550hp CAT C15 twin turbo motor.

 If you have a medical condition the code ‘M’ will be recorded on your licence.
 This means that when you drive you must carry a current medical certificate (this is detachable from your Medical Certificate for Motor Vehicle Driver form F3712) and drive in accordance with any stated conditions.